harryngict/NetworkCompose/README.md

 }
 ```

 ## IX.
-How to Use NetworkKit and NetworkKit with queue
+How to use NetworkKit and NetworkKitQueue

 ```swift
 enum Constant {